gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

         $ gnattest --harness-dir=driver -Ptagged_rec.gpr

-  Taking a closer look at the test type declared in the test package Speed1.Controller_Test_Data is necessary.
+  Taking a closer look at the test type declared in the test package *Speed1.Controller_Test_Data* is necessary.
 It is declared in:

     ::

         <install_prefix>/share/examples/gnattest/tagged_rec/obj/gnattest/tests

-  Test types are direct or indirect descendants of AUnit.Test_Fixtures.Test_Fixture type.
-In the case of nonprimitive tested subprograms, the user doesn't need to be concerned with them.
+  Test types are direct or indirect descendants of *AUnit.Test_Fixtures.Test_Fixture* type.
+In the case of non-primitive tested subprograms, the user doesn't need to be concerned with them.
 However, when generating test packages for primitive operations, there are some things the user needs to know.

-  Type Test_Controller has components that allow assignment of various derivations of type Controller.
-And if you look at the specification of package Speed2.Auto_Controller, you will see that Test_Auto_Controller actually derives from Test_Controller rather than AUnit type Test_Fixture.
+  Type *Test_Controller* has components that allow assignment of various derivations of type *Controller*.
+And if you look at the specification of package *Speed2.Auto_Controller*, you will see that *Test_Auto_Controller* actually derives from *Test_Controller* rather than AUnit type *Test_Fixture*.
   Thus, test types mirror the hierarchy of tested types.

-  The Set_Up procedure of Test_Data package corresponding to a test package of primitive operations of type T assigns to Fixture a reference to an object of that exact type T. Notice, however, that if the tagged type has discriminants, the Set_Up only has a commented template for setting up the fixture, since filling the discriminant with actual value is up to the user.
+  The *Set_Up* procedure of *Test_Data* package corresponding to a test package of primitive operations of type *T* assigns to *Fixture* a reference to an object of that exact type *T*.
+Note, however, that if the tagged type has discriminants, the *Set_Up* only has a commented template for setting up the fixture, since filling the discriminant with actual value is up to the user.